IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step06.md

 import Execute from "components/Execute.svelte";
 </script>

-Sometimes you want to select several files with a single command.
-One way to do it would be to write all the file names in the command line, but it is tedious and doesn't garantee that you won't miss some files (misspelling...).
+Sometimes you want to refer to several files.
+One way to do it would be to write all the file names in the command line.
 A better way is to use Unix's special characters called wildcards.
-One of these wildcards is the `*`(**star**) which represents either no characters, one character or any chain of characters (aka **string**).
+One of these wildcards is the `*` (**star**) which represents either no characters, one character or any sequence of characters (aka **string**).

-For example:
+For example, the command below only prints the name of the file with the `.txt` extension.

 ```bash
 ls *.txt
 ```
-only prints the name of the file with the `.txt` extension.
-Try it for yourself.

 Other examples are:
 ```bash